NaitLee/xon-cn-ext/README.en-US.md

 If affected assets are updated in later time, this pack will invalidate them, and conflict may occur if things go severe.
 (But no problem at the moment, expecting no large-scale changes at the moment.)

 All files here are plain text files.
-If you’ve found something inappropriate, don’t hesitate to open it and correct.
+If you’ve found something inappropriate, don’t hesitate to open it and do corrections.
 Translations in other branches are converted from Traditional Characters (in `main`) with OpenCC & sed.
 Phrase habit is of Simplified Chinese.
+You can know more from file `0-convert.sh`.
 Something is wrong?
 Better translation in your mind?
 Discuss it here!

 Currently there is a notable performance problem when gaming in CJK language, because font-rendering of upstream DarkPlaces engine is unfriendly to that.